 • Always use a map.
 A basic map of the situation ensures that there are no misunderstandings in positioning, no matter how short the fight is.
-A map can be a pre-made, elaborate map, but a quickly drawn floor plan works just as well.
-When playing online, visual aid systems such as Roll20, Owlbear Rodeo or FoundryVTT are useful.
+A map can be a pre-made, elaborate map, but also a quickly drawn floor plan.
+When playing over the internet, solutions such as Roll20, Owlbear Rodeo or Foundry VTT are useful.

 - Always use a scale.
-Characters have different movement ranges.
-To keep track of advantages and drawbacks make sure not to mix metric and imperial systems. - Use an initiative tracker.
-Initiative determines the turn order in combat and visualizes it tranparent for all players .
-In Phase Six, it is important for the players to know when it is their turn again (not just because they lose their unsused actions).
+Characters have different movement ranges, and for some of them it is also their strength that they can move particularly far.
+These characters and opponents will have their strength taken away without a scale. - Use an initiative tracker.
+Initiative determines the order of participants in combat.
+Initiative tracker means that this order is written down for all to see.
+In Phase Six, it is important for the players to know when it is their turn again (because then, among other things, their own suspended actions are lost).